LeeMorinUCF/QMB3311S22/demo_10_PP_Ch_06_Designing_Modules/README.md

 ```

-Try running this script by running the script and by importing the module.
+Try running this block of code by running the script and by importing the module.

-Some modules contain only function modules but others contain programs.
+Some modules contain only function definitions but others contain programs.
 The file ```temperature_program.py``` contains the following.

 ```python